mrocklin/mrocklin.github.io/_sources/hiring-sales.md.txt

 sales team was premature.
 We fired them (and a bunch of other people) and focused on making a delightful product.

-Because we didn't have a sales team we focused on making a product that a user could on-board, use, and pay for all without talking to us.
+Then, because we didn't have a sales team we focused on making a product that a user could on-board, use, and pay for all without talking to us.
 Surprisingly, this worked, and today we have a nice machine that generates happy champions within small teams that pay low thousands of dollars per month (but rarely more).

 These people pay us money, but not that much.
 We've been encouraged by two recent learnings: